 In addition to operating park areas across the United States and its territories, the National Park Service plays a vital role in operation of the 52,000-mile National Trails System.
 The Trails System dates from 1968 legislation that created the Appalachian and Pacific Crest National Scenic Trails.
 Today, the National Trails System is comprised of 11 national scenic trails (NSTs), 19 national historic trails (NHTs), and more than 1,050 national recreation trails (NRTs).

-Stay tuned to vagabondinglulu.com where you will get more information about this and other vagabonding opportunities in Arizona and around the world.
-Stacey Wittig AKA Vagabonding Lulu ia an Arizona travel writer and offers you free travel tips and travel advice.
-Simply subscribe on the right side of this blog.
+Stacey Wittig AKA UNSTOPPABLE Stacey is an Arizona travel writer and offers you free travel tips and travel advice.
+Simply subscribe below.